Symbolic image on the subject of the social safety net: Three fishermen hold a net

 Expanding social protection as part of shielding against climate risks

-The BMZ is working to combine social protection systems with climate and disaster risk financing in order to improve resilience to climate-related crises through social protection.
-This is made possible when social protection systems are adaptive and allow additional funds to be directed to those affected in a targeted, flexible way when needed.
+The BMZ is working to combine social protection systems with climate and disaster risk financing so that social protection also improves resilience to climate-related crises.
+This means making social protection systems adaptive enough to allow additional funds to be rapidly directed to those affected in a targeted, flexible way when needed.
 This enables people to rebuild their homes after a natural disaster, for example, buy new seed for the next harvest or invest in climate-proof ways of earning a living.

 The combination of social protection with climate and disaster response financing is being developed in interested partner countries as part of the Global Shield against Climate Risks, for instance.